• Towards an Eco-Social Pedagogy

 Towards an Eco-Social Pedagogy

-The International Journal of Social Pedagogy is publishing a special issue on eco-social pedagogy, which explores how social pedagogy can respond to the climate emergency through relationship-centred and justice-focused approaches.
+This International Journal of Social Pedagogy special series publishes articles on eco-social pedagogy, which explores how social pedagogy can respond to the climate emergency through relationship-centred and justice-focused approaches.
 At its core, this work recognises that environmental justice and social justice are deeply interconnected, and that addressing climate change requires a holistic view of the wellbeing of both people and the planet.

 Editors